 - i.
 Complete a 3-year dynamic Enrollment Management Plan and execute the plan accordingly. - ii.
-Design recruitment activities targeting both local high school graduates and adult learners. - Coordinate with the local high schools to engage students with college readiness into our dual enrollment program. - iv.
-Design a recruitment strategy to increase enrollment at the West Essex Campus that will be rolled out in concert with the completion of the new structure. - v.
-Design a recruitment strategy to increase enrollment at the FOCUS and Essex County School of Technology - West Essex Technology High School extension centers. - vi.
-Develop linkages between credit and noncredit offerings for the purpose of creating learner centered pathways.
+Design recruitment activities targeting both local high school graduates and adult learners. - iii.
+Coordinate with the local high schools to engage students with college readiness into our dual enrollment program. - iv.
+Design a recruitment strategy to increase enrollment at the West Essex Campus that will be rolled out in concert with the completion of the new structure. - Design a recruitment strategy to increase enrollment at the FOCUS and Essex County School of Technology - West Essex Technology High School extension centers during the construction of the branch campus. - vi.
+Develop linkages between credit and non-credit offerings for the purpose of creating learner centered pathways - vii.
+Develop and implement a marketing strategy to increase out-of-county online and virtual enrollment.